43H Biomedical Sciences Corps Officer

 |---|---|

-| Pharmacist | PharmD and license |
+| Pharmacist | PharmD degree and active state license |

-| Physical Therapist | DPT or qualifying PT degree and license |
+| Physical Therapist | DPT or qualifying PT degree and active state license |

-| Audiologist / Optometrist | Specialty doctorate and license |
+| Audiologist / Optometrist | Specialty doctoral degree and active state license |

 The current Air Force healthcare pages are the right place to verify profession-specific requirements because they publish those tracks separately instead of under one 43H page.